ayushc121/3dofSysID/README.md

 # 3-DoF Longitudinal Aircraft System Identification

 A MATLAB implementation of a classical system identification pipeline for estimating longitudinal aerodynamic parameters of a fixed-wing aircraft from flight data.
-This serves as a **baseline reference implementation** — the results it produces are intended to provide a basis of comparison for other system identification methods.
+This serves as a **baseline reference implementation**.
+The results it produces are intended to provide a basis of comparison for other system identification methods.

 The workflow uses two sequential stages: an **Equation-Error** method for initial parameter estimates, followed by an **Output-Error** method for maximum-likelihood refinement.